joshbrew/tinybuild/tinybuild/docs/tinybuild.md

 - `core=true` -- include the tinybuild source in the new repository with an appropriate package.json
 - `entry=index.js` --name the entry point file you want to create, defaults to index.js
 - `script=console.log("Hello%20World!")` -- pass a jsonified and URI-encoded (for spaces etc.) javascript string, defaults to a console.log of Hello World!

+### Native Desktop and Mobile Apps
+- `electron` -- Start an electron app with boilerplate, copying your dist and specified assets.
+See Electron Docs
+- `mobile={android:'open',ios:false}` -- Use Capacitor to create a bundled mobile app, use 'open' to run android studio or xcode, or set to true to use the CLI, assuming you have dependencies installed.
+See Capacitor Docs.
+- `tauri` -- Alternative minimal desktop runtime via Tauri.
+See Tauri Docs.
+- `assets=['./assets','favicon.ico']` -- Specify additional assets to copy to the native distributions